-Blood pressure is the pressure at which blood flows through tiny tubes around the body and it is measured in two numbers.
+Blood pressure is the pressure at which blood flows through tiny tubes (vessels) around the body and it is measured in two numbers.
 The top one is the pressure at which blood is pumped out of the heart while the lower one is the pressure at which blood flows back into the heart from the body when your heart relaxes.

 It is important this pressure is within a normal range.
-For most adult the average normal blood pressure is 120/80.
+For most adults, the average normal blood pressure is 120/80.
 Anyone can measure their blood pressure at home using a blood pressure home measurement kit.

-- Try nutritionally balanced diet
+- Try a nutritionally balanced diet

 - Stop smoking

-- Reduce caffeine intake
+- Reduce your caffeine intake

-- Reduce salt intake
+- Reduce your salt intake

-- Reduce alcohol intake
+- Reduce your alcohol intake

-What is nutritionally balanced diet?
+What is a nutritionally balanced diet?

 - 5 portions of fruit and vegetables daily